 Glaciers and Reefs with Diane Burko

-By Michael Gavish, contributor
+By Michal Gavish, contributor

 In her process, Burko takes on the roles of naturalist, painter, and activist.
 At the outset, she is a traveling naturalist.
 Through her extensive fieldwork she produces studious records of far-away geographies.
 Flying, hiking, and swimming, she photographs everything she sees, from the north and south poles to the Pacific and Atlantic oceans.
 Like a pre-19th century naturalist in fast motion, Burko criss-crosses the world, taking photographs in lieu of sketches, in the process of collecting information.

-“Visions of Beaufort Sea, 2016” is an oil painting from her glacial series based on photos from the northern Arctic Circle.
+Visions of Beaufort Sea is an oil painting from her glacial series based on photos from the northern Arctic Circle.
 Burko constructs a glacial image form in thick impasto.
 She then interrupts this bright picture with patches of dark earth tones.
 She further dramatizes the imperfection of this glacier as she allows its surface to crack and appear damaged, revealing dark layers underneath.

-In “Arctic Melting”, Burko captures an aerial view of another glacier using centripetal strokes.
+In Arctic Melting, Burko captures an aerial view of another glacier using centripetal strokes.
 The snow seems unsettled as she draws cerulean gestural lines on the pasty white spiral.
 Other darker blues and ochres frame this round bright area.
 I can see the glacier as a centrifuge, losing its cohesion, turning the solid snowy mass into dynamic composition reminiscent of weather maps.

 Looking at her reef paintings, I get the sense that Burko is in a rush.
 She modifies her practice in order to be able to complete her survey, creating series of smaller works.
-Reef Grid (2017-18) is a set of 27 small panels hanging side by side in three parallel rows.
-Reef Lenticulars (2018) is another series of transparent layered prints displayed in light boxes.
+"Reef Grid" (2017-18) is a set of 27 small panels hanging side by side in three parallel rows.
+"Reef Lenticulars" (2018) is another series of transparent layered prints displayed in light boxes.
 The columns and rows of these works reflect multiple schemes that encompass the richness of submerged seascapes.
 With their various colors bleeding into each other, these assorted panels give the sense of underwater chaos.
 Yet, at the same time, organized in matrices, these sets of images create the appearance of validated formats of biological ecosystem studies.

 Through her painted survey, Burko provides to the viewer something that the camera could not.
 Her canvases are permanent records and concrete objects that demand attention.
-They are different from photo documentations that we often click through.
-Burko makes us pause, insisting we return to the slow practice of engaging with paintings.
+They are different from photo documentations that we can easily click through.
+Burko makes us pause, insisting we return to the slow practice of engaging with painting.
 Although her style is different from that of earlier nature painters like Thomas Cole and Fredrick Church, she also retains their foundational belief that despite modernity, a direct connection between humanity and nature is still possible.